 Workplace fires are unfortunately common.
 People may be burned by a malfunction of equipment or tools that are defective.
 Explosions may also happen at work.
 People who work around electricity may be injured by electrical fires.
 Employees who are injured while they are working may recover workers’ compensation benefits to pay for their medical care, rehabilitation, counseling, and prosthetic devices.
 They may also recover disability benefits to replace a percentage of their prior incomes if they are left facing temporary or permanent disabilities and are unable to return to their jobs.

 Your skin is your body’s largest organ, and it is densely packed with nerves.
 When you are burned, the nerves send pain signals to your brain.
 If you suffer advanced-stage burns such as third-degree burns that impact all of the layers of your skin, or fourth-degree burns that also involve your underlying muscle and bones, your burn injuries may also require you to undergo multiple painful skin grafts.
 In addition, you may need several cosmetic surgeries due to severe scarring.
 Burn injuries can be very serious because they can lead to shock and infections that can cause death.
 When you have been seriously burned, you may expect to spend months in the hospital and in rehabilitation while you recover.

 Contact the Law Offices of Craig L. Cook

 Suffering severe burns in a fire that was caused by the negligence or recklessness of others may cause substantial losses.
-The experienced lawyers at the Law Offices of Craig L. Cook will work to recover the compensation to which you are entitled.
+The experienced burn injury lawyers at the Law Offices of Craig L. Cook will work to recover the compensation to which you are entitled.
 Contact us today online, or call us at 479-783-8000 to schedule a free, confidential consultation.